The Oregon Academy of Family Physicians supports family physicians in their pursuit of optimal health for the people of Oregon.

 - Attend an upcoming conference or Continuing Medical Education event.

-- Explore the recent edition of our quarterly magazine or other publications.
+- Explore our publication and the recent edition of our quarterly magazine.

 - Apply to a scholarship for medical students.

 - Find a new job or volunteer position.

 We had a wonderful Annual Spring Family Medicine Weekend!
 Please plan to join us next April 20-22 in Sunriver!

 Our Health is Primary umbrella brigade through downtown Portland.

 Learn more about becoming a member.
 Pay your dues on-line here:

 Get contact information for a fellow OAFP or AAFP member.

 Are you ready to receive better outcomes and increase your practice’s capacity?
 If so, please check out ORPRN’s “Healthy Hearts Northwest Project!”